Casual dining's downward spiral has been a narrative that's dominated the restaurant industry for about a decade.

 Not only are we in a new consumer-driven, stay-at-home economy, we’re also solidly in the next generation of the restaurant marketplace, where brands are realizing they can centralize their operations around takeout, delivery and catering, according to Erle Dardick, CEO of MonkeyMedia Software.

 "It's an incredible time to be in the food business.
 The only way forward is to take control of your off-premise operations," he told Restaurant Dive.

-Catering, Dardick adds, is one way to differentiate and add value.
+Catering, Dardick added, is one way to differentiate and add value.
 Brands can create a specific menu for catering, for example, such as a burger bar, which is what Red Robin has done.

 "It's an incredible time to be in the food business.
 The only way forward is to take control of your off-premise operations."